 Case management includes assessing strengths and needs, developing a case plan and monitoring and supporting participant engagement to promote movement toward self-sufficiency.

 |Definitions of Terms, Components, and Activities; JOBS, Pre-TANF, Post-TANF, TANF Rule

 |461-001-0025 — Definitions of Terms, Components, and Activities; JOBS, Pre-TANF, Post-TANF, TANF

 Case management consists of the following primary activities:

-primary responsibilities of DHS.
+- Eligibility determination and benefit issuance are one of the primary responsibilities of DHS.
 These services are integrated with case planning aimed at increasing self-sufficiency.
-The case plan is the primary agreement between the client and DHS, and the benefits are one of the temporary supports in that plan;
+The case plan is the primary agreement between the participant and DHS, and the benefits are one of the temporary supports in that plan;

 - Narration and computer entry are the means by which our benefits